e271828e/Flight.jl/prototypes/kernel/README.md

   Entry compilation seeds every cell from the probe products, so an offset component's pre-first-tick reads and a frozen component's pinned cells are the same story (§10.5, §9.3) rather than a lucky zero.
+- **The nominal activation runs at build; any other is a Stratum-C re-run.**
+  `activation(b, T)` materializes at first request and caches on the `Build` (§9.4); structure and schedule are computed once and shared.
+A frozen component sits outside the non-nominal executable set: its stages are never probed there, and its complete products — cells included — are carried across from the nominal activation, holding what a tick at `t₀⁻` computed from real upstream values rather than anything synthesized.
+That is what makes a discrete stage reading `t` lawful (it is `Float64` whenever the stage actually runs), and why a pinned-leaf lurk detonates at the `Dual` activation — or eagerly, via `build(root; activations = (Float64, D8))`, the CI idiom — rather than at `build`.

 **The store bundle is in, and with it the *plural* in "per-eltype stores".**
 The bench that settled the representation (D-162) measured exactly one buffer;